 I chose to obtain a master in finance degree mainly to differentiate myself from other candidates pursuing finance positions and to advance my career in the future.
 Given the current economic environment of the past few years, obtaining the MSF would further develop my finance knowledge, strengthen my resume, and build-out my professional network necessary to compete in the marketplace.
 Additionally, a Masters or MBA is often required to move beyond certain levels within a business.
 I’ve known since entering undergraduate studies that I would return to business school at some point, and the ability to obtain the MSF in one-year was appealing having already known that I wanted a career in finance as opposed to another business field with an MBA.

-After researching various programs, I applied to two programs, both of which I was accepted to.
+After researching various programs, I applied to two programs, both of which I was accepted.
 I ultimately chose the Boston College MSF because of the well-rounded curriculum and its location in the Boston market.
 I wanted to stay in the Northeast, and decided BC’s strong brand and reputation would allow me to pursue job opportunities in Boston as well as other North East regions including New York, Philadelphia, and Washington DC.

 2) Who would you recommend the Boston College Master in Finance to?